smithy-lang/smithy/_sources/1.0/spec/core/behavior-traits.rst.txt

 iterate over paginated responses.
 The following steps describe the process a client MUST follow when iterating over paginated API calls:

 #.
 Send the initial request to a paginated operation.
+This request MAY
+   include input parameters that are used to influence the starting point at which pagination occurs.

 #.
 If the received response does not contain a continuation token in the
    referenced ``outputToken`` member, then there are no more results to